DuNST: Dual Noisy Self Training for Semi-Supervised Controllable Text Generation: Additional experimental results

 \subsection{Finer illustration of analysis}

 Table \ref{tab:dual} shows the comparison result on the topic generation task.
 We can see that without duality the generation performance drops significantly.

-Fig.~\ref{fig:bertemb} depicts the distribution of BERT-large embedding of GPT2-generated data, DuNST-generated data, and training data under \textit{World} topic, respectively.
+Fig.~\ref{fig:bertemb} depicts the distribution of BERT-large embedding of training data and DuNST-generated data in different temperatures under \textit{World} topic.
 Here we use the \textit{[CLS]} embedding of the BERT-large model to represent sentence embedding.
 We find that larger generation temperature leads to more diverse sentence representation, which demonstrates that high-temperature generation of pseudo data could improve generation diversity.